score-json/json/TSF/trustable/assertions/TA-MISBEHAVIOURS.md

 normative: true
 ---

-Prohibited misbehaviours for JSON-Library are identified, and mitigations are specified, verified and validated based on analysis.
+Prohibited misbehaviours for nlohmann/json library are identified, and mitigations are specified, verified and validated based on analysis.